 The easiest way to center an object is to use the center Anchor.
 This sets all of the values necessary to center an object both vertically and horizontally.

 Objects can be centered by setting their unit and numerical values.
-The Alignment tab is a shortcut for these values.
-For example, to set an object so that it is centered vertically, the following values can be set:
+The Alignment tab is a shortcut for these values, but we can assign each value individually so an object is centered vertically:

-Centering can be performed with margins by adding an additional container which will create the necessary margins.
+Centering can be performed with margins by adding an additional container to create the necessary margins.
 For example, consider a situation where we want to center the green rectangle inside the blue rectangle, but leave a 32 pixel margin at the top.

 We may want something similar to the following image: